homebridge/homebridge-syno-spk/README.md

 * `-e TZ` variable is set based on your current timezone of your Synology NAS.
 * `-e PUID` variable is set to the same UID as the user who installs the package in DSM.
 * `-e PGID` variable is set to the same GID as the user who isntalls the package in DSM.
-* `-v /homebridge` is setup automatically using a share chosen by you during the installation.
-If the share does not exist it will create it for you.
+* `-v /homebridge` is setup automatically using the directory chosen by you during installation.

 ## How to install